 If your child has experienced anything untoward on the Internet and you report something to CEOP please can you also inform school, we can then act upon this in school and support anyone else who has been put in a similar position.
-Thank you

 In accordance with guidance from the Information Commissioner’s Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
 To respect everyone’s privacy - and in some cases protection- these images must not be published / made publicly available on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital / video images.